What’s in season in October? Planting and produce this month

 What produce is in season in October?

 While fruit is less abundant in October, aside from apples, pears, quince and the last of the blackberries, there are heaps of hearty vegetables to enjoy.
 Squash and pumpkins immediately spring to mind for some of the best seasonal vegetables in October, but don’t miss carrots, parsnips, marrows and wild mushrooms.
 Sloes are also in season, depending on the weather.
 Sloes are traditionally picked after the first frost if you’re making sloe gin.
+You can also forage and roast chestnuts in October.

 Fruit in season in October: